 Recognize and Describe Emotions

-Working with children to connect what they are feeling with language will help them to control their emotions and learn social skills
+Working with preschoolers to connect what they are feeling with language will help them better recognize their emotions

 What You Need to Know